12 Reasons to Lose Weight on the Mediterranean Diet

 12. Helps with brain fog

-Instead, antioxidant-rich foods make this eating style a brain-friendly choice.
+Instead, antioxidant-rich foods make this eating style a brain-friendly choice too.

 Helpful information:

-Weight gain at menopause is usually hormone related and often to the excess oestrogen that is deposited on the belly.
+Weight gain at menopause is usually hormone related and often to the excess oestrogen that is deposited around the belly.

 Your body thinks it’s helping by producing oestrogen there when the ovaries cease production, but if not balanced by progesterone you may not see that as useful at all.